gal333t/portfolio-website/README.md

 ### Updated Version 2.1

 And here we go, the Blog has begun!
 More to come, stay tuned.
 Going to be writing about my experience in the course & learning all these new skills.
+Updated colours, addded a little variety in there to give it something less bland.
+But I did love the greyish tones, maybe one day I'll dial it back a bit again.

 ### What I want to add:

-- Mobile responsiveness, specifically for the navbar (maybe turning it into a Bootstrap collapsible navbar? )
+- My CV, not sure the best way to do this to TBD for now if/how I'll deploy this info
 - Adjust the colour scheme, I love dark mode so the darkness appeals to me but it needs a little colour to it
 - A page showcasing some screenshots of my work (both when they were in development and current)
-- An admin login page only I can access and add more project entries too.
-Not sure the best way to do this and not have it visible to everyone..
-One of the few downsides to a SPA (in my opinion).
-Open to suggestions.
+- Mobile responsiveness, specifically for the navbar (maybe turning it into a Bootstrap collapsible navbar? )